JGIBristol/analysis_best_practice/presentations/02_research_ecosystem/index.md

 *** =right
 Things to note:
 * The README.md
-* How to navigate
+* How to look around
-* How to clone an existing repository
+* How to clone
-* How to make a new repository

 ---
 ## Markdown